vincentlesang/vincentlesang/README.md

 VIII.
 We are <a href="https://drive.google.com/drive/folders/10GZ-TF8icrb5IkwkoGbpZtSsFEaPhp-J?usp=sharing"> channelling </a> everyday.

 IX.
-We prodive <a href="https://drive.google.com/drive/folders/10GZ-TF8icrb5IkwkoGbpZtSsFEaPhp-J?usp=sharing"> excitement </a> everyday.
+We <a href="https://drive.google.com/drive/folders/10GZ-TF8icrb5IkwkoGbpZtSsFEaPhp-J?usp=sharing"> excite-you </a> everyday.

 X. We are <a href="https://drive.google.com/drive/folders/10GZ-TF8icrb5IkwkoGbpZtSsFEaPhp-J?usp=sharing"> VINCENT!</a>.